UX

 Ok, let’s take a better example.
 Suppose, you search for a line icon:

-With text labels participants would no longer find “command line” icon irrelevant.
+With text labels, participants would no longer find the “command line” icon irrelevant.
 But that’s just one of many effects.

 My goal was to prove that different people consider some results more relevant than others, so I’d see the difference in their perception.
 I would also see if labels affect perception in any way.